Link to an article by Tom Bartlett:

 - “Implicit bias” theory focuses on individuals as the cause of the problem of bias, as opposed to systemic/institutional causes, and therefore posits solutions generally limited to individual choices as being both necessary and sufficient.
 The impact of socially-constructed institutions that mediate individual action is bracketed out of the discussion.
 See “Social Constructs” (there are more than “objective facts” and “subjective individual thought” categories, namely, “social constructs” exist beyond one person’s individual control and “subjective” thoughts but are also not immutable material/scientific “objective facts”).
 In this respect there is the problem of the supposedly post-political “third culture” and “scientific realism” tied to “implicit bias” theory, which fails to recognize the role of ideological social constructs.

 - “Implicit bias” theory presupposes an “identity politics” framework built around instilling a fear of making offense.
 See “The Politics of Identity”.
 However, doing so treats bias as a root cause rather than a symptom or tool (i.e., means to pursue another end).
-See Racecraft: The Soul Of Inequality In American Life
+See Racecraft: The Soul Of Inequality In American Life and Malcolm X Speaks and “Stamped from the Beginning” (basically a circuitous description of things Malcolm X spoke about many decades ago); see also The Wretched of the Earth; Pedagogy of the Oppressed.

 - “Implicit bias” theory also fails to address Hannah Arendt‘s notion of the “banality of evil”.
 In precisely the same way Arendt characterized the Nazi functionary Adolph Eichmann not as a monster but as a stupid man seeking career advancement without concern for the impact his “career” as an administrator for concentration camps had on others, most “bias” is applied in order to obtain something (economic capital, social capital, etc.) within a framework of social constructs.
 Most academics seem to exclude the “banality of evil” from “implicit bias” as a matter of definition.
-In this way, it is of no surprise that any link between supposed “implicit bias” and biased conduct has failed to hold up to empirical scrutiny, because the “implicit bias” theory focuses on a kind of conduct that is rare (monstrous bias for its own sake, unconnected to the accumulation of forms of capital), and avoids confronting the more common type of morally ambivalent, malignantly narcissistic social ambition in which people simply have no empathy or concern for effects on others.
+In this way, it is of no surprise that any link between supposed “implicit bias” and biased conduct has failed to hold up to empirical scrutiny, because the “implicit bias” theory focuses on a kind of conduct that is rare (monstrous bias for its own sake, unconnected to the accumulation of various forms of capital), and avoids confronting the more common type of morally ambivalent, malignantly narcissistic social ambition in which people simply have no empathy or concern for effects on others.

 - Perhaps the key thing that “implicit bias” theory (and liberalism in general) fails to address is precisely what Jean-Jacques Rousseau wrote about in his Discourse on the Origins of Inequality: “This destructive potential of envy is the base of Rousseau’s well-known distinction between egotism, amour-de-soi (that love of the self which is natural), and amour-propre, the perverted preferring of oneself to others in which a person focuses not on achieving a goal, but on destroying the obstacle to it [quoting Rousseau, juge de Jean-Jacques, first dialog] . . .
 An evil person is thus not an egotist, ‘thinking only about his own interests’.
 A true egotist is too busy taking care of his own good to have time to cause misfortune to others.
 The primary vice of a bad person is that he is more preoccupied with others than with himself.”
-Cite: “The Cologne Attacks Were an Obscene Version of Carnival”
+Quote citation: “The Cologne Attacks Were an Obscene Version of Carnival”

 - “PC anti-racism is sustained by the surplus-enjoyment which emerges when the PC-subject triumphantly reveals the hidden racist bias on an apparently neutral statement or gesture” See also “The Destructiveness of Call-Out Culture on Campus”